gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release introduces a number of improvements to the Worker API.

-First, the classpath is now cleaner when submitting work with `IsolationMode.CLASSLOADER` or `IsolationMode.PROCESS`.
+First, the classpath is now cleaner when submitting work using classloader or process isolation.
 Extra jars (such as external jars used by Gradle itself) should no longer appear on the worker classpath.

 Second, new classes have been introduced to make defining the unit of work implementation more straightforward and type safe.
 It also makes it simpler to handle null values in work parameters.
 Instead of a `Runnable`, the unit of work is defined by extending the `WorkAction` and `WorkParameters` interfaces.
 For example: